simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/smarter_ai.md

 However for large puzzles the computation of this group may be too timeconsuming itself.
 As of now I don't understand how these groups are calculated well enough to know the limitations of this method.

 There is also the problem that very often it is better to prepare the puzzle for an algorithm or to do single "trivial" moves.
 But by including the standard moves the criterium doesn't work anymore as it is always fulfilled.

+Solution: find algorithms that can solve the puzzle without the base moves, but allow the actor to also use base moves.

 ## 4. How to use the algorithms